 The Litigation Center's litigation program consists of:

-- Amicus curiae (or "friend of the court" strategy and briefing.
-The Litigation Center engages in strategic amicus curiae litigation in courts across the country and in every level of the judicial system.
+- Filing Amicus curiae briefs.
+The Litigation Center engages in strategic amicus curiae (or "friend of the court") litigation in courts across the country and in every level of the judicial system.
 The Litigation Center's amicus strategy includes filing briefs that present unique and compelling legal arguments, and that educate courts on the practical implications of legal decisions to the broader business community.

-- Hosting moot courts to assist Supreme Court advocates to prepare for oral arguments before the U.S. Supreme Court.
+- Hosting moot courts to help advocates prepare for oral arguments before the U.S. Supreme Court and other appellate courts.

 - Working with the media to help the public understand the effect of business cases on the American economy.